airpair/the-painful-journey-of-painless-deployments/post.md

 Your AWS EC2 instance is now ready to build and deploy.

-#### Enable GitHub repo for shippable
+#### Enable GitHub repo for Shippable
-Let's find our GitHub repo in shippable by browsing to app.shippable.com and enable the repo where our application code is hosted.
+Let's find our GitHub repo in Shippable by browsing to app.shippable.com and enable the repo where our application code is hosted.
 ![enable repo](https://s3-us-west-2.amazonaws.com/deployment-article/images/shippable_select_repo.png)

-Now the repository has been activated and shippable uses the webhooks to start a build process.
+Now the repository has been activated and Shippable uses the webhooks to start a build process.
 As you can see, no builds have been run yet.
 We're about to change that.
 ![repository activated](https://s3-us-west-2.amazonaws.com/deployment-article/images/shippable_repository_activated.png)

 In order to do that, we need to switch between AWS, Shippable and our application source code quite a bit.